Maximizing Your Workflow in Logic Pro: Tips and Tricks

 Smart Controls are a super useful way to consolidate the parameters you will need for a given track, and have them all in one easy to understand place.
 What's cool about this is that it's contextual, meaning it's different for each track.
 What's more, is that you can customise the interface and mapping to suit the exact controls you need, and even use it to map controls to external MIDI sources.

 You can see in the image above a selection of controls from the selected track.
-The button in the top left of the interface opens up mapping controls, which also reveals two unmapped knobs which I can use to control any parameter I want.
+The i button in the top left of the interface opens up mapping controls, which also reveals two unmapped knobs which I can use to control any parameter I want.

 So, if you're using Sampler, or Alchemy which have a lot of confusing controls, you can map the ones you need to Smart Controls, giving you a quick and intuitive way of accessing them and changing only the parameters you need to change.